melxincognito/bp-design-next/README.md

          <li> planNumber </li>
     </ul>

 <li>It's important you pass the correct <i>slug, style and plan number </i> to the component in order for the component to link to the correct plan.
-In this applications example of a slug could be '/browsebpbystyle', a style '/luxury', and planNumber '1007' </li>
+In this applications example of a slug could be 'browsebpbystyle', a style 'luxury', and planNumber '1007' </li>
 </ul>

 # Browse Styles Components